Stability in Quasineutral Plasmas with Thermalized Electrons: General Overview

 \ee

-Kinetic Euler systems can be thought of as a type of Vlasov equation with `very singular' potential.
+Strictly speaking, the relation $U=\log \rho_f$ is meaningful only in regimes where $\rho_f$ remains strictly positive, so \eqref{eq:KE-iso} should be understood in this class.
+In particular, the well-posedness results invoked later concern sufficiently regular solutions for which the spatial density stays bounded away from zero; see in particular the discussion below and \cite{HKR}.

+KIsE is an example of a more general class of \emph{kinetic Euler} systems: a type of Vlasov equation with `very singular' potential that reduces to an (incompressible or compressible) Euler system in the case of \emph{monokinetic} solutions $f(t,x,v) = \rho(t,x) \delta_{v - u(t,x)}$ \cite{GPI-WPproceedings2}.
+These models arise, for example, as formal quasineutral limits from Vlasov--Poisson systems, but have also appeared in other contexts.
 In the seminal paper \cite{Brenier1989}, Brenier considered the \emph{kinetic incompressible Euler} system (KInE) as a kinetic formulation of the incompressible Euler equations.
 In this case, the force $E=-\nabla_x U$ is implicitly defined through the incompressibility constraint $\rho=1$, and may be considered a Lagrange multiplier associated with this constraint.
-In particular, (KInE) also arises in the quasineutral limit of the electron Vlasov-Poisson system.
-Another example of a kinetic Euler-type system is the \emph{Vlasov-Dirac-Benney} system (VDB) where the acceleration in the Liouville equation is $U = \rho_f.$ Bardos named this system VDB \cite{Bardos} due to a connection with the Benney equations for water waves through a formulation by Zakharov \cite{Zakharov}.
-The VDB equation demonstrates perhaps most clearly the interpretation of kinetic Euler systems as Vlasov equations with very singular potential since the potential $U$ may formally be written as $U = \delta \ast \rho_f$ \cite{Bardos, Bardos-Nouri}.
+In particular, (KInE) also arises in the quasineutral limit of the electron Vlasov--Poisson system.

+Another example of a kinetic Euler system is the \emph{Vlasov--Dirac--Benney} system (VDB) where the acceleration in the Liouville equation is $U = \rho_f.$ Bardos named this system VDB \cite{Bardos} due to a connection with the Benney equations for water waves through a formulation by Zakharov \cite{Zakharov}.
+The VDB equation demonstrates perhaps most clearly the interpretation of kinetic Euler systems as Vlasov equations with very singular potential, since the potential $U$ may formally be written as $U = \delta \ast \rho_f$ \cite{Bardos, Bardos-Nouri}.